bacontime/blog-mirror/nature/clades.md

 Likewise, dinosaurs, as the category exists in the imagination of children and film-makers, are not a clade.
 It's only once birds are included that the category of *dinosauria* becomes cladistic.
 Hence why dinos, as they appear in pop-culture, are called *non-avian dinosaurs* by science educators.

-For "dinosaur", the cladistic definition came before the common-name category, so this is the one time in this exercise where no one can object.
+For "dinosaur", the cladistic definition came before the common-name category, so this is the one time in this exercise where biologists can't object.

 <aside markdown="block">
 Sidenote: Pterosaurs aren't in the clade of dinosauria, but they're more closely related to dinosaurs than they are to anything else, so I think it's perfectly reasonable to include them in the pop-culture category of dinos.
 But if you want a more proper name, the clade containing both dinosaurs and pterosaurs is called  *[Panaves](https://en.wikipedia.org/wiki/Avemetatarsalia)*, meaning 'every bird', or *Avemetatarsalia*, meaning 'bird-footbones'.
 Eugh.
 Those names are both boring and confusing.
 I much prefer Ernst Haeckel's suggestion that the clade by called